Searching...

 Twentieth-Century World History

-survey of global history from c .
+Survey of global history from c.
 1880 to the present.
 Beginning with the interlinked phenomena of nationalism, New Imperialism and the Second Industrial Revolution, it traces the history of the World Wars and the Great Depression, ideologies such as communism, fascism and anti-colonialism, the emergence of scores of new nation-states, for example the state of Israel, and the rise and fall of the Cold War.
 The course emphasizes close reading of primary sources and prepares students to understand the deep background of contemporary world affairs.
 In most years, Class IX visits the U.S. Holocaust Memorial Museum in Washington, DC.

 Latin